Supporting the local response to the climate emergency

 Partnerships and outreach

-As well as working with key partners such as Climate Emergency UK, we’ll be looking to collaborate with and support the work of a diverse range of groups and networks active within local climate action.
+As well as working with key partners, we’ll be looking to collaborate with and support the work of a diverse range of groups and networks active within local climate action.
 Some of the areas we’ll need help with are in testing early versions of services, reaching others who can benefit from our work, and feeding back on your needs.

 Please keep an eye on the mySociety blog, or sign up to our newsletter, where you’ll be the first to hear when we’re ready to make contact.